Counting the number of integral fixed points of a discrete dynamical system with applications from arithmetic statistics, I

-Inspired further by the activity and by all down-to-earth work of Bhargava-Shankar-Tsimerman in arithmetic statistics, and by an intriguing unresolved conjecture of Hutz \ref{conjecture 3.2.1} on rational periodic points of maps $\varphi_{d, c}$ of any even degree $d> 2$ (though not more importantly in our case attempting to prove his Conjecture \ref{conjecture 3.2.1}) and by recent work of Panraksa \cite{par2} in arithmetic dynamics, we revisit the setting in Sect. \ref{sec2} and consider in Sect. \ref{sec3} any $\varphi_{p-1,c}$ of any even degree $p-1$ iterated on $\mathbb{Z}\slash p\mathbb{Z}$ for any prime integer $p\geq 5$.
-In doing so, we prove unconditionally the following main theorem on any $\varphi_{p-1,c}$; which we state more precisely as Theorem \ref{6.0.2}:
+Inspired further by the activity and down-to-earth work of (BST) in arithmetic statistics, and also by an intriguing conjecture of Hutz \ref{conjecture 3.2.1} (though not more importantly in our case attempting to prove his Conjecture \ref{conjecture 3.2.1}) along with recent work of Panraksa \cite{par2} on rational periodic points of polynomial maps $\varphi_{d, c}$ of any even degree $d> 2$ in arithmetic dynamics, we then revisit the setting in Section \ref{sec2} and then consider in Section \ref{sec3} any polynomial map $\varphi_{p-1,c}$ iterated on the space $\mathbb{Z}\slash p\mathbb{Z}$.
+In doing so, we then also prove unconditionally the following main theorem on every polynomial map $\varphi_{p-1,c}$; which we state later more precisely as Theorem \ref{6.0.2}: